-After acquiring and integrating three Colombian oil companies in recent years, Gran Tierra has focused on building “one team” committed to fostering cohesion across all of the company’s operations with the goal of maximizing efficiency and prioritizing safety practices.
+After acquiring and integrating three Colombian oil companies, Gran Tierra has focused on building “one team” committed to fostering cohesion across all of the company’s operations with the goal of maximizing efficiency and prioritizing safety practices.

 Encouraging and Enabling Local Suppliers: A Fair Bidding Process

 As Gran Tierra increases its field operations, economic benefits flowing to local businesses and communities are also growing.
 One reason is that GTE’s Fair Bidding Process and other procurement procedures are designed to maximize opportunities for local and regional communities to capture some of these benefits associated with the company’s activities.

 Driving Gran Tierra’s competitive and transparent Fair Bidding Process for goods and services are the company’s commitments to: